 That said, it isn’t all doom and gloom for businesses.

 For one thing, 8 out of 10 users follow at least one business.

 Increased competition means more saturation.
-That fact, combined with decreasing organic reach, means you’re going to have to pay to play in 2018.
+That fact, combined with decreasing organic reach, means you’re going to have to pay to play.

 Promoting your basic Instagram posts isn’t the same as running an Instagram ad campaign.
 But it is your best shot at getting content to stick out from the crowd.